Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 - Function parameters

 When you define a variable inside a function, you can only access that variable within the function.
-And it’s said that the variable is local to the function.
+The variable is said to be local to the function.

 The following example defines the say()